 Thing Update API

-This API exposes the full underlying AWS IoT MQTT topic structure for a client logged in through Cognito.
+This API exposes the full underlying AWS IoT MQTT topic structure for a client logged in through the MIC REST Auth API.
 All client facing topics are qualified by the domain path of the thing.

 In effect this API gives publish/subscribe privilege to things without requiring a certificate.